What Does the Bible Say About Loved Ones Visiting Us in Dreams?

 Joseph’s dreams, imbued with prophetic meaning, outlined his future ascendancy, causing resentment among his brothers.
 Conversely, Daniel, bestowed with the gift of interpreting dreams, unraveled King Nebuchadnezzar’s dream, conveying God’s message about future kingdoms.
 These instances underscore the essence of dreams as conduits for divine revelations or warnings.

-See also What Does the Bible Say About Helping the Homeless?
+See also What Does the Bible Say About Money Management?

 However, it’s pivotal to differentiate these Biblical depictions from dreams of our deceased loved ones.
 The Bible doesn’t specifically endorse the concept of the departed reaching out through dreams.
 The essence of dreams depicted in the Bible primarily hinges on the living receiving revelations or prophecies from God.
 Dreams of loved ones, while comforting, should be approached with caution and discernment, ensuring alignment with Biblical principles and avoiding sin.